Bulldogs Advance To NCAA Match Play To Face South Florida

-Chris Haack was named the Georgia men's golf coach on July 18,1996 - and he has taken to Bulldogs to a new level of success.
+Chris Haack, the 2010 Southeastern Conference Coach of the Year, was named the Georgia men's golf coach on July 18,1996 - and he not only has sustained the Bulldogs' lofty standards but he has pushed them to a new level.

-The Bulldogs have eight top-10 showings at the NCAAs in the last 15 years, including the 1999 and 2005 national titles and runner-up efforts in 2007 and 2011.
-Haack has developed 51 All-Americans during his tenure, including at least one in 15 of the past 16 seasons.
+The Bulldogs have seven top-10 showings at the NCAA Championships in the last 12 years, including the 1999 and 2005 national titles.
+Many of Haack's players have been honored nationally and by the SEC for their efforts on the course, in the classroom and in the community.
+In fact, Haack has developed 46 All-Americans during his tenure, 10 more than the next-closest school in that span.

-In 2009-10, Haack coached Henley to National and SEC Player of the Year honors.
-He also guided the Bulldogs to three wins, including the SEC Championship.
+In 2009-10, Haack coached Russell Henley to National and SEC Player of the Year honors, while Henley and Harris English earned All-America status under Haack's tutelage.
+Haack piloted the Bulldogs to three tournament titles, including the SEC Championship.
+The SEC title was Haack's seventh, including his sixth in the 2000s, and the program's 28th.
+Haack's Bulldogs also won the Charleston Shootout and the Morris Williams Intercollegiate.
 In the Williams Intercollegiate, Haack's squad made up a 15-shot deficit after two rounds to win by one stroke - the largest rally in his tenure.

 The Bulldogs won three tournaments in 2004-05 - including the most memorable one in the spring as Georgia capped the season with a wire-to-wire win at the NCAAs.
 Haack was chosen as the National Coach of the Year.